hellotheremike/sdl-game-engine/README.md

-A game engine that uses SDL to hand media.
+A game engine that uses SDL to handle media.

 ```
 SDL-packages